fedom/GameCheater_GuLongQunXia/Readme.md

 ## Description
 GuLongQunXiaZhuan is a old Chinese RPG game.
-Unlike most of the old games, which can be simply modified through tool like CheatEngine, this game has encrypt its value so its not easy to cheat.
-This simple tool just use the same encryption algorithm as the game.
-So you can calculate the encrypted value and search it through CheatEngine as usual.
+Unlike most of the old games, which can be simply modified through tool like CheatEngine, this game has encrypted its values so it's not easy to cheat.
+This simple tool just uses the same encryption algorithm to calculate the encrypted value from the original value.
+So you can search the encrypted values through CheatEngine as usual.

 ## Build
 cmake -B build && cmake --build build